infracloudio/fission/Documentation/Architecture.md

 Third-party components:
  * InfluxDB: To store function logs.
  * Prometheus: For metric collection and canary deployment.
  * NATS Streaming: For message queue trigger.
-(Kafka, Azure are not included in charts deployment.)
+(Kafka, Azure are not included in chart deployment.)

 ## Core Components